Order of World Scouts: History

-Vane then launched The Order of World Scouts on 11 November 1911.
-This day was influenced by the French, as it was the day that Baldwin was crowned King of Jerusalem, on 11 November 1100 (St Martin's Day).
-Vane became the Grand Scoutmaster of the Order of World Scouts.
+The World Scouts inaugurated its Order of World Scouts on 11 November 1911.
+The Order was aimed at older scouts, those too old to remain scouts and scoutmasters.
+The theme of a chivalric knightly order was adopted and its launch date was St. Martin's Day and the anniversary of Baldwin being proclaimed King of Jerusalem in 1100.
+Vane became the Grand Scoutmaster of the Order.
+The Order presaged Rovers with its similar purpose and knightly chivalric theme and the Alpha Phi Omega college fraternity.

-Representation covered fifteen countries (counting Ireland as being separate) being; the UK, Ireland, Italy, the United States (isolated troops), Canada, France, Belgium, India, South America, China, South Africa, Egypt, Australia and New Zealand.

-Vane put his wealth behind the World Scouts, BBS and other national Scout organisations: providing a London headquarters and financing the organisations, even the manufacture of Scout uniforms not only for the BBS, but also for the Italian Scouts.
+Vane put his wealth behind the World Scouts, its Order, the BBS and other national Scout organisations: providing a London headquarters and financing the organisations, even the manufacture of Scout uniforms not only for the BBS, but also for the Italian Scouts.
 This over-burdened his finances to the point of having to declare bankruptcy.
-Thus the Order of World Scouts and BBS lost their headquarters, source of equipment and uniforms, and their leader, Sir Francis Vane.
+Thus the World Scouts and BBS lost their headquarters, source of equipment and uniforms, and their leader, Sir Francis Vane.

-The World Scouts was left with member troops in England (remaining to the present), and in Australia.
+The World Scouts was left with member troops in England (remaining to the present) and in Australia.
 The Australian BBS, proved more resilient than was initially thought.
 The 4th Alexandria (Australia) British Boy Scouts existed in the 1950s, and possibly beyond that date, Individual members in Australia corresponded with the British Chief Commissioner up until the late 1960s.
 Robert Campbell, an Australian Scout researcher, traced the BBS in Australia and credits the continuation of membership in Australia to the 1990s, when the Scouts of Australia became the successors to the BBS, which "Ceased activity in Australia c.
 1950s but retains members".

-In the mid-1980s expansion began again with members joining in Hawaii (USA).
-In the early 1990s, contact was made by a Scouting organisation in Australia, followed by Scouting organisations in other countries.
+In the mid-1980s, expansion began again with members joining in Hawaii (USA).
+In the early 1990s, contact was made by a Scout organisation in Australia, followed by Scout organisations in other countries.

-After contact in 1991 with the Independent Scouts of Australia Incorporated, (Note: The Australian organisation was known as "Independent Scouts of Australia Incorporated" 1986-1992, then "Scouts of Australia" 1992-2001, and finally reverting to the previous name for legal reasons, minus the addition of "Incorporated" in 2001) the Order was more formally organised with the appointments of a BBS Commissioner for Australia in 1991 and a Chief Commissioner of BBS & BGS in Canada in 1999.
+After contact in 1991 with the Independent Scouts of Australia Incorporated, (Note: The Australian organisation was known as "Independent Scouts of Australia Incorporated" 1986-1992, then "Scouts of Australia" 1992-2001, and finally reverting to the previous name for legal reasons, minus the addition of "Incorporated" in 2001) the World Scouts was more formally organised, with the appointments of a BBS Commissioner for Australia in 1991 and a Chief Commissioner of BBS & BGS in Canada in 1999.